Utena - sun catalog

 Episode 23, Mikage

 Mikage holds up his tears to the overhead light in the confession elevator.
 The light is not the sun, but it’s treated as though it were; the white light of truth in the confession elevator is the sun of the underworld.
 Actually it’s not quite white; it is tinted faintly blue-green for illusion.
 I count seven rays from the light.
-I think they should be the seven duelists who fight Utena in the Black Rose.
+They may be the seven duelists who fight Utena in the Black Rose.
+Or they may be the six above plus Mikage (the angles roughly match).
 Or maybe they’re just decorative.

 It’s an image of reaching for the sun, like the pitchfork above.
 It matches the Escaflowne image particularly well.
 Mikage makes a truthful confession, holding up his truth to the light—the sun grants him that much help—then falls increasingly into delusions in the runout.
 Mikage in his underworld is sad and lonely, like his parallel Utena.